galaxyproject/galaxy-hub/src/news/2019-01-galaxy-update/index.md

 [<img class="float-right" src="/src/news/2018-12-gcc2019-training-nomination/training_gcc_logo_blue_bg.png" alt="GCC2019" style="max-width: 300px"/>](https://docs.google.com/forms/d/1fBPjEmw7Td52rhBnC0SvflnQCD7Ue5IMJ9RkM0SjnYg/)

-The [**2019 Galaxy Community Conference (GCC2019)**](/src/events/gcc2019/index.md) will be held in be held in **Freiburg, Germany, 1-6 July**.
-Like [previous Galaxy Community Conferences](/src/gcc/index.md), GCC2019 will feature invited keynotes, accepted talks, posters, demos, birds-of-a-feather gatherings and **training**.
+The [**2019 Galaxy Community Conference (GCC2019)**](/src/events/gcc2019/index.md) will be held in **Freiburg, Germany, 1-6 July**.
+Like [previous Galaxy Community Conferences](/src/gcc/index.md), GCC2019 will feature invited keynotes, accepted talks, posters, demos, birds-of-a-feather gatherings, and **training**.
 The format of GCC2019 will be a bit different than the previous years: it starts with 1 day of training and then 3 days with more specialized training sessions aligned with talks. *You can read more about the new format on the [conference FAQ](/src/events/gcc2019/faq/#what-will-be-the-format-for-gcc-in-2019).*

 **The training topics that are offered are determined by *the community* so *[BY YOU!](https://docs.google.com/forms/d/1fBPjEmw7Td52rhBnC0SvflnQCD7Ue5IMJ9RkM0SjnYg/)***

-Please give some thought to what topics you would like to see offered, or that you would like to offer, and then [submit them as topic nominations](https://docs.google.com/forms/d/1fBPjEmw7Td52rhBnC0SvflnQCD7Ue5IMJ9RkM0SjnYg/).

 Nominated topics can cover a wide range.
 For example: